asayler/aisforairship/content/posts/2024_spring_power_outage/index.md

 title = "The 2024 Boulder Public Safety Power Shutoff" date = 2024-05-12T23:03:03-06:00
 draft = false
+summary = """
+What happens when the local electrical company cuts your city's power for two days with a few hours notice to reduce the risk of wildfire?
+How we survived the Great Xcel Public Safety Power Shutdown of 2024 on batteries and solar.
+"""
 +++

-On the afternoon of Saturday, April 6th, 2024, at 12:51 PM, I (and a good chunk of Boulder's other residents) received the following email from Xcel, our local power company:
+On the afternoon of Saturday, April 6th, 2024, at 12:51 PM, I (and a good chunk of Boulder, Colorado's other residents) received the following email from Xcel, our local power company:

 > ## Public Safety Power Outages Planned for Your Area
 >